 nvidia-smi

 This command provides information about your GPU’s name, total memory, CUDA version, and more.
-Understanding your GPU’s capabilities can help you write more efficient CUDA programs.
+Understanding your GPU’s capabilities helps you write more efficient CUDA programs.

 CUDA Toolkit Documentation

 The CUDA Toolkit has extensive documentation, including a programming guide, best practices guide, and API references.
-Familiarizing yourself with these resources can be incredibly beneficial.
-You can access the documentation online on the NVIDIA CUDA Toolkit Documentation page.
+Familiarizing yourself with these resources is beneficial.
+Access the documentation online on the NVIDIA CUDA Toolkit Documentation page.

 Update NVIDIA Cuda Toolkit

-NVIDIA regularly releases new versions of the CUDA Toolkit, often including performance improvements, bug fixes, and new features.
-Keeping your CUDA installation up-to-date ensures you can use these enhancements.
-Remember, you’ve set up your system to receive updates directly from the NVIDIA CUDA repository, so you can easily update your CUDA installation using the APT package manager:
+NVIDIA regularly releases new CUDA Toolkit versions with performance improvements, bug fixes, and new features.
+Keeping your CUDA installation current lets you use these enhancements.
+Since you’ve set up your system to receive updates directly from the NVIDIA CUDA repository, you can easily update your CUDA installation using the APT package manager:

 sudo apt update